sakifree/turmeric-project1/readme.md

-# *News Search*
+# *Sports Trivia Game*
 ***
-A web application that displays news data from around the world the using the news API.
-Will display first 12 articles in search.
+A web application that randomly displays 20 questions about various sports that tracks each player's score.

 ### *Technologies Used*
 ***